‘Dancing With The Stars’ Judges Criticize Celebrities, Want Ballroom Moves Not ‘Beyonce Stuff’

 Lamar Odom and Peta Murgatroyd – 11

-The scores that count towards the second week of competition and elimination will be from the judges reported The Inquisitr as well as live viewer votes, a new system of scoring competitors that will begin the second week of the season.
-The live votes will occur on the east coast when the show airs live and for those in central time and west coast time when the taped show is aired.
-The central and pacific time votes will count towards the next week’s competition.
+The scores that count toward the second week of competition and elimination will be from the judges, reported The Inquisitr, as well as live viewer votes.
+A new system of scoring will begin the second week of the season.
+The live votes will occur on the East Coast when the show airs live.
+Viewers in other time zones will have their votes counted toward next week’s competition.

-Although this voting process sounds somewhat confusing, the show believes this will stop the unfair voting tactics that caused the win of Bobby Bones in Season 27 as well as pushing forward fan favorites such as The Bachelor‘s Joe Amabile ahead of other, more competent dances in the competition.
+Although this voting process sounds somewhat confusing, the show believes this will stop the arguably unfair voting tactics that caused the win of Bobby Bones in Season 27 as well as pushing forward fan favorites such as The Bachelor’s Joe Amabile ahead of other, more competent dances in the competition.

-Dancing With the Stars airs Mondays on ABC.
+Dancing with the Stars airs Mondays on ABC.